Bedrock-OSS/bedrock-wiki/docs/particles/vanilla-particles.md

 | minecraft:water_evaporation_bucket_emitter  |
 | minecraft:water_splash_particle_manual      |

-### Particles with issues
+### Particles with Issues

-The following particles can be spawned, but might spam you with content log errors because they rely on variables that /particle cannot set:
+The following particles can be spawned, but might spam you with content log errors because they rely on variables that `/particle` cannot set:

 | Particles with issues                           |
 | ----------------------------------------------- |